Nuclear Magnetic Resonance (NMR)#

 Important

-The pcSseg-2 basis set used in some of the following tutorials is only available up to Kr.
-If heavier elements are present for which you don't want to compute the NMR properties anyway, you may add another available basis set like def2-TZVPP with the respective ECP to these atoms instead.
+The pcSseg-2 and pcSseg-1 basis sets used in some of the following tutorials are only available up to Kr.
+If heavier elements are present for which you don't want to compute the NMR properties anyway, you may add another available basis set like def2-TZVP with the respective ECP to these atoms instead.
 For more information check the ORCA manual.

 NMR Shielding Tensors#